CIOs and IT teams should be preparing for the next normal by investing in digital transformation, adoption, and training.

 Naturally, every industry will be affected differently by the intermingling of offline devices and the online world.

-However, just as recent digital technologies have transformed the modern economy, we can expect IoT to disrupt and revolutionize many industries.
+However, just as recent digital technologies have transformed the modern economy, we can expect IoT digital transformation to disrupt and revolutionize many industries.
 And, as we have seen in the past few years and decades, companies that survive and thrive will be those that innovate and adopt early.

 4. In the next normal, change will be the only constant